Advancements in Functorial Homological Mirror Symmetry: Main technique

 \begin{enumerate}

 \item Section \ref{sec:6.1} outlines the abelianisation technique, one of the main techniques in addressing HMS for singular varieties.
-Concretely relying on the quantum mechanics of the cohomology of Rozansky-Witten theory on the B-side.
-Under ordinary HMS correspondence, abelianisation induces additional Lagrangian submanifolds on the A-side.
+Concretely relying on the quantum mechanics of the cohomology of Rozansky-Witten theory on the B-side, we explain how it induces additional Lagrangian submanifolds on the A-side.

-\item Section \ref{sec:6.2} deals with Koszul duality\footnote{Originally introduced by Kontsevich as a generalisation of Lie theory.} applied to the setup of Higgs and Coulomb branches.

-\item Section \ref{sec:6.3} is mostly an overview of part of Sheridan's work, \cite{She}, in determining the HMS dictionary of the pair of pants, and the need to account for Lagrangian immersions.